-Types of Sessions at SIRC 2018
+Types of Sessions at SIRC 2023

-Students may submit a proposal to present a traditional research paper, which may or may not include a visual aid.
+Students may submit a proposal to present a traditional research paper or creative work which may or may not include a visual aid.
 This category often comprises research papers written for capstone courses or aimed at publication in academic or creative journals.
 Individual proposals will be combined into panels of approximately four presenters at the discretion of the SIRC Planning committee.
 Individual presenters are expected to deliver their research in approximately 10-12 minutes, allowing for panel discussion through an audience question and answer period at the end of the collective presentations.

+Students from any discipline, Humanities included, may submit a proposal to present a research poster.
+Posters are self-contained visual presentations of research projects typically displayed on tables, easels, or bulletin boards.
+Mounting supplies will be provided at the conference.
+Tables will be available for free standing tri-fold poster displays.
 Each wall poster may not exceed 48 inches in width.
 They often include introduction, literature review, methods, results, and discussion sections, but can be amended to the specific nature of the student’s research.
-Student poster presenters will be expected to be present to answer questions about their research during a designated 1.5-hour period in the morning or afternoon of the conference (preparing an approximately 5- to 10-minute oral explanation of your poster would be appropriate).
+Student poster presenters will be expected to be present to answer questions about their research during a designated period in the morning or afternoon of the conference (preparing an approximately 5- to 10-minute oral explanation of your poster would be appropriate).
 Students are responsible for printing and setting up their posters in a timely fashion at their assigned location on the day of the conference.

-Submissions will be accepted until Sunday, March 11.
-Submitters will be notified of acceptance or rejection to the conference on or before Friday, March 30.
-Those accepted to present at the conference will have until Friday, April 6 to confirm their place on the schedule.
+Submissions will be accepted until Thursday, March 23.
+Submitters will be notified of acceptance or rejection to the conference on or before April 5.
+Those accepted to present at the conference will have until April 15 to confirm their place on the schedule.Submit your proposal here.